 When business is done for the day, figuring out how to enjoy oneself isn't difficult.
 Obviously, the beach is a popular ritual.
 A trip to the top of the Sugarloaf or the Corcovado is also a popular option.
 Moreover, in the city that invented samba, it would be a quasi-criminal act not to take in some music.

-This program will explore the economy, business environment, history and culture of Seoul, South Korea.
-The itinerary will include company site visits, presentations from government officials responsible for driving innovation and economic growth in the country, cultural excursions, and possibly a visit to the Korean Demilitarized Zone (DMZ).
+The trip to Korea explored the economy, business environment, history and culture of Seoul, South Korea.
+The itinerary included company site visits, presentations from government officials responsible for driving innovation and economic growth in the country, cultural excursions, and possibly a visit to the Korean Demilitarized Zone (DMZ).

 With a population of more than 10 million people, Seoul is South Korea's capital and largest city and one of the most populous cities in the world.
 Seoul represents the country's center for business, education and modern culture.
 Seoul's past and present coexist in a fascinating way: centuries-old palaces, city gates, shrines, gardens and priceless art collections attest to the city's illustrious past, while the glistening facades of soaring skyscrapers and the bustling traffic represent its vibrant present.
 The old city is encircled by four inner mountains and four outer mountains.
 Each mountain has a unique beauty of its own while boasting natural scenic landscapes and spectacular views overlooking the city of Seoul.
 Of course, Korean cuisine is also a must during a trip to the peninsula, either at a modern or traditional restaurant.